tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: clean-up comments
 		- DONE: exit debug mode in cmd_exe (prep)
 	- DONE: update trigger & code for attack_hedgehog_warning
-	- TBD: tune creature_class_def code for word-wrap
+	- CANCEL: tune creature_class_def code for word-wrap (this is bigger than I thought)
-	- TBD: doc_strings
+	- INPROC: doc_strings
+		- INPROC: doc_string edit of existing files
 		- TBD: doc_string on details of result matrix (and evolution from original version)
 		- TBD: doc_string on attack display components
 		- TBD: doc_string history of attack() as a hot mess and driver for burt as Creature class obj